Sauna: Other sweat bathing facilities

 Many cultures have sweat baths, though some have more spiritual uses while others are purely secular.
-In Ancient Rome there was the thermae or balneae (from Greek βαλανεῖον balaneîon), traits of which survive in the Turkish or Arab hammam and in the Victorian Turkish bath (which uses only hot dry air).
+In Ancient Rome there was the thermae or balneae (from Greek βαλανεῖον balaneîon), traits of which survive in the "Turkish" or Islamic hammam and in the Victorian Turkish bath (which uses only hot dry air).
 In the Americas there is the Nahuatl (Aztec) temāzcalli /nah/, Maya zumpul-ché, and the Mixtec Ñihi; in Canada and the United States, a number of First Nations and Native American cultures have various kinds of spiritual sweat lodges (Lakota: inipi, Anishinaabemowin madoodiswan).
 In Europe we find the Estonian saun (almost identical to the Finnish sauna), Russian banya, Latvian pirts, the European Jews' shvitz, and the Swedish bastu.
 In Asia the Japanese Mushi-Buro and the Korean jjimjilbang.
 The Karo people of Indonesia have the oukup.
 In some parts of Africa, there is the sifutu.

 Around the world

 Although cultures in all corners of the world have imported and adapted the sauna, many of the traditional customs have not survived the journey.
 Today, public perception of saunas, sauna "etiquette" and sauna customs vary hugely from country to country.
 In many countries sauna going is a recent fashion and attitudes towards saunas are changing, while in others traditions have survived over generations.